LEARNAcademy/Instructor-Handbook/README.md

 For the most part, the days consist of either a morning and afternoon lesson with challenges in between, or with one lesson in the morning and challenges the rest of the day.

-*Note*: The lunch hour is your lunch hour as well with exception to Wednsedays.
+*Note*: The lunch hour is your lunch hour as well with exception to Wednesdays.
 This is when Learn Staff Meetings take place.

 __Note for Remote:__ A virtual classroom requires additional planning and managing throughout the day.
 A detailed breakdown of Instructor responsibilities and flow for a virtual classroom can be found [here](./virtual-classroom.md).